ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Many CI systems do not support multiple packages in a single repo natively, so you have to build a harness manually to support this.

-Having all the code in a single repository improves discoverability, making it easier for developers to find the module or reference they re looking for.
+Having all the code in a single repository improves discoverability, making it easier for developers to find the module or reference they're looking for.
 IDEs have robust support for this kind of search.

 **Manyrepo, by contrast**